mike14747/next-with-auth/README.md

 ```bash
 npm i next react react-dom
 ```

+**NOTE**: This app was updated to use typescript a while after creating it.
+For instructions on how to update it to typescript, see: coding-notes/typescript/nextjs.md.

 It seems that **prop-types** is no longer a core component of **React** and it needs to be installed as a stand alone package.